alfa-m/artifical-intelligence/README.md

 # Artificial Intelligence

+**:warning: WORK IN PROGRESS :warning:**

-:construction: Repository of artificial intelligence techniques.
+Repository of artificial intelligence techniques.

 ## List of techniques